networknext/next/docs/setup_semaphoreci.md

 # Setup SemaphoreCI

 We use semaphore ci to build artifacts and run tests.
+Semaphore jobs run in Linux VMs on AWS, making it easy for us to build and run many tests in parallel, so they complete quickly.

 1. Navigate to http://semaphoreci.com and create a new account and organization